snowiow/snowiow.github.io/content/posts/migrate-from-serverless-to-cdk.md

 We are now at the point, where we want to add new stuff to our infrastructure, but don't want to do it via CloudFormation.
-Instead we want to move the existing stack to CDK, but don't want to recreate everything from scratch and also keep the DynamoDB with all it's data as is (Yes, we waited around two years between chapter one and two).
+Instead we want to move the existing stack to CDK, but don't want to recreate everything from scratch and also keep the DynamoDB with all its data as is (Yes, we waited around two years between chapter one and two).

 To keep the new CDK code separated, we initiate the CDK project in a new subdirectory: